THE FIRST STAGE - PRE-EVICTION COMPLIANCE

 THE LATTER STAGE - EVICTION NOTICE SERVICE

-The other crucial time in respect of evicting a tenant is the time at which the landlord would want to evict the tenant.
+The other crucial time in respect of evicting a tenant is the time at which the landlord would want to evict the tenant in Birmingham.
 The decision as to which notice to adopt is dependent primarily on whether there are grounds for the intended eviction, and if so, what the grounds are?

 This is encapsulated as follows: